mainsail-crew/MainsailOS/site/docs/installation.md

 ## Preparing your control board

 :::info
-It is heavily recommended that you flash your board and make sure it is detected in the configurator **before** your start connecting your wiring.
+It is heavily recommended that you flash your board and make sure it is detected in the configurator **before** you plug in your stepper drivers and start connecting your wiring.
 :::

 After completing the wifi setup wizard, wait a couple of minutes, then open [http://RatOS.local/configure?step=1](http://RatOS.local/configure?step=1) in your browser (or whatever hostname you chose during setup).
 Complete the wizard to flash your control board and optionally a toolboard.
 When you've done that successfully, the configurator will lead you to Mainsail, which we'll now use to update RatOS and related packages to the latest version.